 Click image to enlarge

 3. Inspect the layout of the old disk.
 It should contain the startup partition, the Windows partition (the system disk), and the recovery partition.
-We'll copy the entire source disk to the destination disk as it is.
-We'll move the recovery partition to the end of the disk and extend the Windows partition later on.
+We'll copy the entire source disk to the destination disk, and move the recovery partition to the end of the disk.
+The Windows partition will be extended later.

 4. Drag the old disk (Source) to the new disk (Destination).